raumkraut/toxine/README.md

 Toxine is a browser-based client for the [Tox][1] network.

-It's written in javascript, html and css.
+It's written in C, javascript, html and css.
 Text chat is supported by most modern browsers, other features, when implemented, might demand recent versions.